-Now that you understand that having an SSL certificate for your WordPress website is essential.
-You want to know how an SSL certificate works in reality.
+Now that we established that having an SSL certificate for your WordPress website is essential, let’s see how one works exactly.

-When a user visits a website with an SSL certificate installed, their browser first varies if the installed certificate is valid.
+When a user visits a website with an SSL certificate installed, their browser first verifies its validity.

 What is Let’s Encrypt

-Let’s Encrypt is a certificate authority that gives a free certificate for TLS encryption through an automated process.
+Let’s Encrypt is a certificate authority that will give a free SSL certificate for WordPress to all site owners.

 How To Activate Free SSL In WordPress

-After enabling an SSL certificate for your WordPress, we will go ahead to activate it on the website.
+After enabling the WordPress SSL certificate, you should activate it on the website.

-This activation updates your URL from HTTP to HTTPS indicating that the website is now secure.
-The SSL certificate won’t work, even after it has been enabled, until the URL is updated.
+This action will change your URL from HTTP to HTTPS, indicating that the website is now secure.
+The SSL certificate won’t work until the URL is updated.

 Thankfully, there is an easy way out.
-A few WordPress plugins like ‘Really Simple SSL’ and ‘SSL Insecure Content Fixer’ help to detect website’s SSL status and run all pages on HTTPS
+A few WordPress plugins like ‘Really Simple SSL’ and ‘SSL Insecure Content Fixer’ help to detect a website’s SSL status and run all pages on HTTPS.

 How To Update Your Website URL Using Plugins